only for portuguese

 QUESTIONS

-How does MORFO's reforestation solution work?
+How does MORFO’s soil regeneration solution work?

 At what stages of a forest's growth does MORFO intervene?